HKU-BAL/Clair3/README.md

 ## Introduction

-Long-read sequencing techniques produce sequences that can across repetitive regions to resolve various biological challenges such as contiguous de novo genome assembly, distant haplotyping and structural variants detection.
+Long-read sequencing techniques produce sequences across repetitive regions to resolve various biological challenges such as contiguous de novo genome assembly, distant haplotyping and structural variants detection.
 Variant calling using long-read sequencing data also provides great potential in complex genomic regions against short-read sequencing.
 In this study, we present Clair3, a novel approach integrating pileup and full-alignment representation for fast and high-performance germline variant calling using long-read sequencing data.
 For ONT data, Clair3 achieves state-of-the-art and outperforms other variant callers, including Clair, PEPPER and Medaka.

 This is the formal release of Clair3, the successor of [Clair](https://github.com/HKU-BAL/Clair) and [Clairvoyante](https://github.com/aquaskyline/Clairvoyante).